neckless-was-taken/automatic-terraria-backup-v1/README.md

    * To find your Terraria install open up your Steam Library->right-click Terraria->Properties...->Local files->Browse local files...
 4. Launch terrariabackup.bat and go through the initial setup
 5. After that you can launch Terraria through Steam like normal and ATB will automatically open in the background

+## Google Drive setup:
+To setup your Backup & Sync by Google so it uploads your archived backups to your Google Drive all you need to do is:
+1. Install it & Login
+2. Left click the System Tray icon, click on the three dots and click on Preferences...
+3. Under "My Computer" click on "CHOOSE FOLDER" and select the folder where your archived backups are
+4. Then you'll find your backups in your Google Drive->Computers->My Computer->Archived ([Screenshot](https://i.imgur.com/Exl4sTk.png))